ecoinvent/ecoinvent-topology/topology-journal.rst

 1. You have python installed on your machine
 2. You have Postgresql and PostGIS installed on your machine
-3. You have a Postgresql user named "ecoinvent" who can create tables
+3. You have a Postgresql user named "ecoinvent" who can create tables.
+You can create users with the following command in the shell:

+   sudo -u postgres createuser -s ecoinvent

 Shell script takes a few hours to run.

 Setup
 =====